peakshift/bitcoin-ux/payments/_intro.md

 ## Inputing the amount to send

-Depending on their familliarity with bitcoin, your users may have a preference to transact with a bitcoin denomination as the standard in the application, or another prefered currency.
+Depending on their familiarity with bitcoin, your users may have a preference to transact with a bitcoin denomination as the standard in the application, or another preferred currency.
 Read more about [Units, symbols and amount display](https://deploy-preview-63--sad-borg-390916.netlify.app/guide/payments/units-and-symbols/).

 Allowing the amount to be inputed in different bitcoin denominations, or the user's prefered currency should be readily available.